What are sea shells made of?

-Generally speaking, sea animals that produce shells are called mollusks.
-Mollusks are a diverse group of invertebrates – animals without backbones.
-They include one-shell animals (univalves), like whelks, olives, and moon snails, and two-shelled animals (bivalves), like clams, oysters and scallops.
-Oddly enough, squid and octopus, which have no visible shells, are categorized as mollusks, but that’s another column.
+In general, sea animals that produce shells are called mollusks, a diverse group of animals without backbones called invertebrates.
+They include one-shell animals (univalves), like whelks, olives and moon snails, and two-shelled animals (bivalves), like clams, oysters and scallops.

 The body of a typical mollusk is pretty basic: a fleshy mass that contains the digestive, excretory and reproductive organs, covered by the fleshy mantle.
 Some mollusks, however, have well-developed heads, complete with eyes and a mouth, and a foot for getting around.

-Shells have been used by many cultures for many different purposes; jewelry, tools, in ceremonial rites, as corporate logos, in home décor.
+Shells have been used by many cultures for many different purposes; jewelry, tools, ceremonial rites, corporate logos and in home décor.
 Companies have been named after them, science has derived medicines from them, and industry has used them for road building and landscaping.

 Early people used shells to make utensils, ornaments and even as currency.
 American Indians cut and polished shells to make necklaces, or wove them into belts called wampum, which they used for trading.
 The most valued wampum came from the deep purple shells of the northern quahog clam, one of North Carolina’s most common clams and a popular seafood.